Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: Choice of permutations and t-statistic

 \section{Choice of permutations and t-statistic}

-The correlation between the sequence of cognitive stimuli and BOLD expresses brain activation.
-The changing hemodynamic impacts the local intensity of the magnetic resonance signal, i.e., the voxel intensity.
-Therefore, the intensity of each voxel becomes the unit of interest.
-The inference is then characterized by high spatial correlation and heteroscedasticity across voxels and also across subjects if the between-subjects analysis is considered, due to different backgrounds, e.g., quality of the recording.
+\angela{In fMRI activation studies} the correlation between the \angela{(convolved)} sequence of cognitive stimuli and \angela{the changes in} BOLD \angela{response} expresses brain activation.
+The \angela{changes in local hemodynamics affect} the intensity of the magnetic resonance signal, i.e., the voxel intensity.
+Therefore, the intensity of each voxel becomes the unit of interest. \angela{The differences in intensity, either between different conditions of an experiment or between different groups of participants, are expressed as a statistic value (t, z, or F usually), with an associated p-value.
+In fMRI intensity values are often} characterized by high spatial correlation\angela{s} and heteroscedasticity across voxels and across subjects due to \angela{the nature of the BOLD signal and external nuisance factors (}e.g., quality of the recording, \angela{respiration, or heartbeat)}.
 The permutation approach is useful in this situation, where parametric tests fail due to violations of assumptions.

-In this Section, we review which permutation test is valid and powerful to perform fMRI group analysis consisting of multi-subject studies to explore the differences in BOLD response recorded under two experimental conditions \citep{Holmes, Winkler2, Helwing}.
+In this section, we review which permutation test is valid and powerful to perform fMRI group analysis consisting of multi-subject studies to explore the differences in BOLD response recorded under two experimental conditions \citep{Holmes, Winkler2, Helwing}.
 Group fMRI data are widely analyzed using a two-stage summary statistics approach within a mixed model.
-This approach uses ordinary least squares (OLS) methods \citep{Mumford1}, in particular often one- or two-sample t-tests, using within-subject parameter estimates as observations.
+This approach uses ordinary least squares (OLS) methods \citep{Mumford1}, in particular one- or two-sample t-tests, using within-subject parameter estimates as observations.